Reshaping Church Life

 When children are a part of the worshipping community, congregations should ensure that children sit in family groups and that young children remain close to the parent or guardian to ensure that physical distancing is maintained and risk to others is reduced.

-If Sunday school is provided at the same time as worship and the children and young people are in a separate part of the church building from worshippers throughout (i.e. dropped off and collected before and after worship), then children attending Sunday School are not included in the maximum number of up to 50 people allowed to attend worship.
+If, in areas covered by levels 0-3, Sunday school is provided at the same time as worship and the children and young people are in a separate part of the church building from worshippers throughout (i.e. dropped off and collected before and after worship), then children attending Sunday School are not included in the maximum number of individuals allowed to attend worship set by the Kirk Session, based on the PDBC for that area of the building.
 The principles relating to the safe access and egress of the church building must be followed.
-The maximum number of children who would be able to participate in Sunday school or other faith-based education will be 30 and this number includes the teacher, volunteers and helpers.
+The maximum number of individuals who would be able to participate in Sunday school or other faith-based education is based on the ability to maintain physical distancing (2m) for all users of the space (between adults, between children over 12 years and between adults and these children) and should not exceed a congregations PDBC.
+Facilitators will also count in relation to the capacity of the building.
+Under 5’s do not count within the calculations.
+This number includes the teacher, volunteers and helpers.

-However, if the congregation wish to include children and young people in, for example, the first part of worship and take them to another area of the building for activities during the sermon, then they would be required to be counted within the maximum numbers of 50 people allowed to attend worship.
+However, if the congregation wish to include children and young people in, for example, the first part of worship and take them to another area of the building for activities during the sermon, then they would be required to be counted within the maximum number of individuals allowed to attend worship set by the Kirk Session, based on the PDBC for that area of the building.

 Intergenerational worship such as Messy Church or Café Church are part of the worship life of the congregation and as such are able to resume in church buildings.
 However, congregations must ensure that best practice is followed for such activities including: